sandialabs/OWENS.jl/docs/src/OWENS_Dev_Guide.md

 uses inflow data; is it just simple based on the mean hub velocity, or in the rotating blade frame of reference?
 If the latter, what is that frame of reference so that we make sure we don't incorrectly map the vectors?)
-This document is intended as a developers guide for the intent of clearing up the relative ambiguity between the many moving and modular pieces.
+This document is intended as a developers' guide for the intent of clearing up the relative ambiguity between the many moving and modular pieces.
 It is not a full theory document or users guide.
-For theory and use, please see the theory and user guides respectively.
+For theory and use, please see the theory and user guides, respectively.
-Within this document, we give enough detail about the operations of the
-\"glue\" code, the frames of reference, and coupling methods to aid further development.
+Within this document, we give enough detail about the operations of the "glue" code, the frames of reference, and coupling methods to aid further development.

 # Contributing